Kitware/CMake/Help/guide/tutorial/Getting Started with CMake.rst

 Solution
 --------

-We start by adding the library target in the same manner as the the Tutorial executable.
+We start by adding the library target in the same manner as the Tutorial executable.

 .. raw:: html